 The Usher and The Storyteller get this treatment.
-Julian gets it for having the requisite detailed character backstory but getting completely shafted in the advertising for his event while The Storyteller gets it for having nearly no backstory whatsoever yet having a prominent role in the advertising for her event and making reappearances at anniversary events since then.
+Julian gets it for having the requisite detailed character backstory but getting completely shafted in the advertising for his event, and also being the only Icon to not be featured on any of the event's merchandise.
+Meanwhile, The Storyteller gets it for having nearly no backstory whatsoever yet having a prominent role in the advertising for her event and making reappearances at anniversary events since then.

 H.R.
 Bloodengutz, the lead character in HHN 21's "H.R.
 Bloodengutz Presents: Holidays of Horror" has a small but dedicated following that really, really wouldn't mind seeing him as an Icon in the near future.

-Growing the Beard: In Orlando, the 2002 event (which got covered in a Travel Channel documentary, "The Art of the Scare") and in Hollywood in 2006.
+Growing the Beard: The 2002 event in Orlando (which got covered in a Travel Channel documentary, "The Art of the Scare"), and the 2006 event in Hollywood.

-More Popular Spin-off: Horror Nights originally started off in Hollywood but ended up canned for several years after a scareactor got ran over during Terror Tram.
+More Popular Spinoff: Horror Nights originally started off in Hollywood but ended up canned for several years after a scareactor got run over by the Terror Tram.
 It wasn't until Orlando tried to pull off its own Halloween event with "Fright Nights" that it eventually took on the Halloween Horror Nights name and ran with it.
 Universal Studios Hollywood would eventually reintroduce Halloween Horror Nights, with their version being more movie-centric, but it's the event in Orlando that most people are familiar with.

 Praising Shows You Don't Watch: There are a good amount of people that follow and are impressed by the event that haven't actually gone to it, mainly due to not living near either park it takes place in and/or not having the cash.
 Those who do actually manage to go tend to have their opinions validated, however.

-Shallow Parody: The annual Bill and Ted's Excellent Halloween Adventure shows can sometimes veer into this, occasionally settling for referencing the year's events and pop culture trends instead of making fun of them.
-The fact that they often have moments where they don't do this makes the parts that follow this trope stand out even more.
+Shallow Parody: The formerly-annual Bill & Ted's Excellent Halloween Adventure shows did sometimes veer into this, occasionally settling for referencing the year's events and pop culture trends instead of making fun of them.
+The fact that they often had moments where they don't do this makes the parts that follow this trope stand out even more.

-The Storyteller was used in event advertising for HHN 15 but only appeared in her own house and hasn't had much in the way of backstory revealed about her (and if one was to ask her about it at HHN 20, she'd threaten to cut their tongue off!)
+The Storyteller was used in event advertising for HHN 15 but only appeared in her own house and hadn't had much in the way of backstory revealed about her.
+If one was to ask her about it at HHN 20, she'd threaten to cut their tongue off!